codeporting-translator/Docs/en/native/cs2cpp/release-notes/2022/codeporting-native-cs2cpp-22-2.md

 1. The behavior of Graphics::DrawPolygon() method for incomplete polygons was fixed to match .Net behavior.
 1. The version information was included into the library binaries.
 1. The constructors of the Regex-related classes were sped-up by using shared pointer references instead of copying them.
+1. The lambda variable capturing was working incorreclty in the porter if the lambda was used as an argument to a constructor call.
+This was fixed.

 Please consult respective sections of our wiki for more information.